A New Business Venture

 In order to keep myself busy in retirement and find a justification for buying more fabric and equipment, it seemed like handbags were a product I could make and sell without issues of fit with my customers.
 Plus multiple friends and contacts insisted that "if you ever decide to sell your bags, I'll buy one".
 So folks, here you go.

-Don't get discouraged if you don't see any styles that call out to you, I hope to ramp up production once I get the nuts and bolts of starting a business under control.
-In my next post I'll show snippets of patterns I enjoy and plan on making in the future.
+Don't get discouraged if you don't see any styles that call out to you.
+Since I am the only producer, additions to the shop will be gradual.
+Each product shown I have cut out, interfaced, stitched and attached hardware step by step, using patterns of those talented designers from the online bagmaker community.
 In the mean time, please comment on any specific styles, colors or bag features you enjoy and maybe you'll see them pop up on my site in the coming weeks.
 At this point I am not accepting custom orders, but who knows, that could change.
 Stay tuned.